 Advantages: It essentially serves as a timesheet, but is digital so it is easy for the volunteer to track hours.

 Considerations: This only focuses on tracking hours, so it is not conducive towards managing shifts, asking for donations, or serving other purposes managers may be looking for.
+The pricing is ideal for smaller organizations but tends to get expensive around 300 volunteers.

 Wild Apricot is a powerful cloud software to help you automate and simplify membership tasks.
 It comes with a member database, website builder, payments, event management, and membership applications and renewals.